MicrosoftDocs/EMDocs/contributor-guide/file-names-and-locations.md

  **service-platform-language-content-product-version.md**

-Use the parts of the pattern that apply, and review the list of articles in the repository to get an idea of existing names.
-Names that don't start with a development platform or a service name are probably suspect, and slipped through.
+Use the parts of the pattern that apply, and review the list of articles in the repository to get an idea of existing names. <!--Names that don't start with a development platform or a service name are probably suspect, and slipped through. -->

 ##Examples